The annual canvass to update the Register of Electors

 The Elections Team is currently preparing the new Register of Electors, which will be used from 1 December 2021 to 30 November 2022.

-From Friday 23 July, we will be sending letters to homes across the Borough to help us to identify all those entitled to vote.
+Between 23 July and 6 August we sent letters to homes across the Borough to help us to identify all those entitled to vote.
 The letter lists all the people living at the property that we currently have on the register of electors.

 Please check the printed details, and instructions on who needs to respond, carefully.
-If you are required to respond, you should do this immediately.
+If you need to respond, please do this immediately.

 We encourage you to respond online, where you will be able to: